 The information to be transmitted through the supply chain shall be included in the documentation accompanying the physical shipments of raw materials or fuels.
-For economic operators who are under the legal obligation to fill in transactions in the Union Database, it shall also be included in the Union database.
+For economic operators who are under the legal obligation to fill in transactions in the Union Database, it shall also be included in the Union database or relevant national database.